bahrus/carbon-copy/README.md

 # \<carbon-copy\>

-Copy HTML Template into DOM
+Copy an HTML Template into DOM, and more, with this 1.7kb (gzipped, minified) web component.

 There are a number of scenarios where a snippet of HTML must be copied (repeatedly) into the DOM tree.
 This is partly what the Template Element [was designed for:](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template)